mindspore-lab/mindocr/docs/en/datasets/pubtab.md

 ### For Table Recognition Task

-To prepare the data for Table Recognition, you can run the following commands:
+To prepare the annotation for Table Recognition, run the following commands:

+- Split the annotation for training set:

 ```bash
 python tools/dataset_converters/convert.py \